sivaogeti/Selenium_Learning/02-AmazonTestFramework-CrossBrowserSupport/README.md

 password=your_password

 # Functionalities\Modules Automated
-Logging
+- Logging
-Searching products
+- Searching products
-Adding product to Cart
+- Adding product to Cart

 # Cross-Browser support
-chrome,
+- chrome
-Firefox,
+- Firefox
-Microsoft Edge
+- Microsoft Edge

 # How to Run Tests
 we can run entire test suite using "mvn test"